 This code shows the 2d marginals and 100 samples of a 3d mixed vine.

 The source code of the mixedvines package is hosted on GitHub.

 This file is part of the mixedvines package.

-The mixedvines package is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+The mixedvines package is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.

 The mixedvines package is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program; if not, see <http://www.gnu.org/licenses/>.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.